-A Disciplinary Tribunal may make such Orders for costs, whether against or in favour of a respondent, as it shall think fit.
+A Disciplinary Tribunal or Directions Judge may make such Orders for costs, whether against or in favour of a respondent, as the Disciplinary Tribunal or Directions Judge shall think fit.

 A party who wishes to make an application for costs must, no later than 24 hours before the commencement of the hearing, serve upon any other party and file with BTAS a schedule setting out the costs they seek.